shriparna/python-api-challenge/README.md

 ## Instructions:

-- Please use your own API key for weather in weather_api_key
+- Please use your own API key for OpenWeatherMap in weather_api_key
 - Please use your own API key Geopify in geoapify_key
 - Please add the above two keys in the api_keys.py file which is not included in this package per instructions
 - Activate PythonData using conda activate PythonData